jr-uk/SimpleComponentCopy/README.md

 # SimpleComponentCopy
-## A simple component copier for the Unity Editor
+## A simple Component copier for the Unity Editor

 Used to copy components from one GameObject to another in the Unity Editor.
+Essentially a copy paste for generic components and component types.

+### Setup

+Clone the repo to a folder in your assets and it when the editor picks this up it will be loaded.

 Access the window for this tool from within the editor Windows > SimpleComponentCopy.